TBD54566975/developer.tbd.website/site/docs/ssi/verifiable-presentations.md

 <Divider type="slash" />

 ## Other Projects for Verifiable Presentations
-There's more that you can do with Verifiable Presentations outside of the SSI Service.
+There's more that you can do with Verifiable Presentations outside the SSI Service.

 ### Constructing a Verifiable Presentation
 Constructing a Verifiable Presentation is out of scope for the SSI Service since the service acts as a utility for organizations managing their own credentials.
 However, the [SSI SDK](https://github.com/TBD54566975/ssi-sdk) provides a standards-based implementation of Verifiable Presentations using the [JWT representation](https://www.w3.org/TR/vc-data-model/#jwt-and-jws-considerations).